UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

 where ``[username]`` is your UPPMAX username, for example ``python -m venv --system-site-packages /proj/r-py-jl/sven/python/Example-gpu``.

-Step 3: activate the virtual environment
+Exercise 2.3: activate the virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: console